Zoellner Arts Center is…more than a great place for events…more than a classroom.

-We have dramatic impact: In the 2017-2018 season/academic year, the center held 242 events, including over 350 artists from 10 countries performing in Baker Hall, and more than 50 campus and community events, lectures, business meetings, convocations, recitals, concerts, conventions, and more.
+We have dramatic impact: In a recent season/academic year, the center held 242 events, including over 350 artists from 10 countries performing in Baker Hall, and more than 50 campus and community events, lectures, business meetings, convocations, recitals, concerts, conventions, and more.
 In total, the center provided arts engagement and communal space to over 55,000 people in attendance from 11 states.

 We are renowned: Our distinguished Guest Artist Series has presented a wide array of multi-disciplinary, multi-cultural performers, including the New York Philharmonic, the Boston Pops, John Lithgow, Cirque Eloize, Yo-Yo Ma, Bobby McFerrin, Moscow Festival Ballet, Tony Bennett, The Illusionists, Postmodern Jukebox, Momix and Lightwire Theater.